|Perpetration-Induced Traumatic Stress

 to prison, and that may indeed be the case, but PITS is another possible interpretation.

 Since this is pre-Nazi, it shows the potential dangers of this condition.
-German psychiatrists treated PTSD resulting
+German psychiatrists treated PTSD resulting from

-exploration as one of the possibilities (among many) for why the Holocaust was as widespread and vicious as it was.
+as one of the possibilities (among many) for why the Holocaust was as widespread and vicious as it was.

-Toward the end of the first two years, which had passed monotonously and without any special incident, I was
+Toward the end of the first two years, which had passed monotonously and without any special incident, I was overcome

-I brought up every mouthful that I forced myself to swallow.
+up every mouthful that I forced myself to swallow.
 I could not read any more and became completely unable to

 concentrate.
 I paced up and down my cell like a wild animal.
-I lay awake all night, although I had up to then always
+I lay awake all night, although I had up to then always fallen

-sweat from my nightmares.
+from my nightmares.
 In those confused dreams I was always being pursued and killed, or falling over a precipice.

 The hours of darkness became a torment.
 Night after night I heard the clocks strike the hour.
 As morning approached,